 Primary and secondary school-aged children (including those with eligible health conditions) will be offered the vaccine at school.

 If a young person has left secondary school, they are not eligible to get a flu vaccine at school.
 16 and 17 year olds with an eligible health condition who have left school can phone 0800 030 8013 to receive an appointment for the flu vaccine.

 If you don't know the phone number for your local health board, you can phone 0800 030 8013.

 What vaccine is used?

-The flu vaccine is given as a nasal (nose) spray into each nostril.
+Children aged 2 years and older are given the flu vaccine as a nasal (nose) spray into each nostril.
 It is quick and painless and is the best available protection against flu.